Logan-McDonald/CSCE466-Collector-Final/README.md

 2. Create and Activate Virtual Environment
     - Run the command: `python -m venv env` and then an env folder should populate
     - Run this to enter the env (we do all development in here): `.\env\Scripts\Activate.ps1`
+        - If in Powershell, you may have to run the command `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` first.

 3. Install Django
     - Run the command: `pip install django`